mn-am/corina-classic-python/README.md

-4. Execute the Python script:
+4. Execute the Python script.

 ```shell